thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-TRANSACTION.md

-# Token Transfer Volume Rule
+# Minimum Transaction Rule

 ## Purpose

-The purpose of the token-transfer-volume rule is to reduce high trading volatility periods by allowing developers to set a maximum volume (as a percentage of the token's total supply) that can be traded within a period of time.
-When the trading volume maximum is reached, transfers are suspended until the next period begins.
-Trading volume is the accumulated total number of tokens transferred during each period, and reset with each new period by the first transaction of that period.
+The purpose of the minimum-transaction rule is to prevent micro-trades or dust trades within an ecosystem.
+A developer can set the minimum number of tokens required per transfer to prevent these types of trades from occuring.

 ## Applies To:

 - [x] ERC20
-- [x] ERC721
+- [ ] ERC721
 - [ ] AMM

 ## Scope